 Who Am I

-Gabe Wisnewski-Parks was born in Jackson, Mississippi and raised mostly in the Piedmont region of North Carolina.
-As a teenager, he was a YMCA camp counselor and an avid musician, performing for several years as a jazz pianist.
+Gabe was born in Jackson, Mississippi and raised in the Piedmont region of North Carolina.
+As a teenager, he was a summer camp counselor and an avid musician, performing for several years across NC as a jazz pianist for a group called Merlow.
 He also completed a career in Scouting America, earning the highest rank of Eagle Scout in 2014.

-Early into college, Gabe discovered a talent for performance through The American Mock Trial Association.
+In college, Gabe discovered a talent for performance through The American Mock Trial Association.
 He portrayed character witnesses as a member of Alamance Community College’s Mock Trial Team, one of only two community college teams in the nation at the time.
 Meanwhile, he excelled in public speaking courses and began exploring the idea of teaching communication.
-(Gabe is now the faculty advisor for the Western Carolina University Mock Trial Team.)

 Gabe (center) at the 2017 Mock Trial Regional Tournament at Campbell University Law School in Raleigh, North Carolina.

 While attending the University of North Carolina, Greensboro, Gabe became enamored with the study of rhetoric and persuasive communication.
-He began publishing award-winning academic works on politics and social media as an undergraduate student.
-Remaining in Greensboro for graduate school, he gained experience teaching communication courses and expanded his research interests into issues of identity and culture, particularly gender and masculinity.
+He began publishing academic works on politics and social media as an undergraduate student.
+Remaining in Greensboro for his master’s degree, he gained experience teaching communication and expanded his research interests into issues of identity and culture, particularly gender and masculinity.

 Gabe (left) winning the Mary E. Jarrard Prize for the top undergraduate paper, at the 2019 Carolinas Communication Association Conference in Hilton Head Island, South Carolina.